 In its first few days, nearly 10% of Macao’s population logged on to receive real-time, trusted information — a crucial component to any public information strategy.
 Additionally, with today’s sophisticated technological options, the Macao dashboard was launched only five days after the initial concept meeting.

 Beyond citizens accessing consolidated, relevant information, just as significant is the additional time provided to healthcare workers who were previously answering citizen inquiries, now addressed by the interactive map.
-Creating capacity through intelligent automation to augment human workers can produce a faster emergency response, greater efficiency, and cross-industry collaboration.
+Creating capacity through intelligent automation (RPA+AI) to augment human workers can produce a faster emergency response, greater efficiency, and cross-industry collaboration.

 Other examples of technology innovations helping the global healthcare crisis include the World Health Organization (WHO), which is collecting clinical data across the world.
 That data is entered automatically into a system using software bots — quickly and accurately completing forms without requiring manual input by any human healthcare workers.